medikoo/es5-ext/README.md

 # es5-ext
-## ECMAScript5 extensions
+## ECMAScript 5 extensions
-### (with respect to ECMAScript6 standard)
+### (with respect to ECMAScript 6 standard)

 Shims for upcoming ES6 standard and other goodies implemented strictly with ECMAScript conventions in mind.

-It's designed to be used in compliant ECMAScript5 or ECMAScript6 environments.
-Older environments are not supported, although most of the features should work with correct ECMAScript5 shim on board.
+It's designed to be used in compliant ECMAScript 5 or ECMAScript 6 environments.
+Older environments are not supported, although most of the features should work with correct ECMAScript 5 shim on board.

-When used in ECMAScript6 environment, native implementation (if valid) takes precedence over shims.
+When used in ECMAScript 6 environment, native implementation (if valid) takes precedence over shims.

 ### Installation